Fiserv/Commerce-Hub/docs/Resources/Master-Data/Order-Data.md

 # Order Data

-Order data contains parameters of the customers purchase.
+A transaction can contain `orderData` as part of the customer's purchase.
 This data can be used for merchant database tracking, improve authorization rates and reduce fraud.

 <!--
 type: tab